-We paid cash distributions of approximately \$260 million to our common unitholders, approximately \$74 million to our Series A preferred unitholders and \$25 million to our Series B preferred unitholders during the six months ended June 30, 2021.
+We paid cash distributions of approximately \$365 million to our Class A shareholders and noncontrolling interests during the six months ended June 30, 2021.

-We repurchased 5,290,592 common units for \$53 million during the six months ended June 30, 2021, including \$3 million associated with repurchases executed in December 2020 that settled in January 2021.
+PAA repurchased 5,290,592 common units for \$53 million during the six months ended June 30, 2021, including \$3 million associated with repurchases executed in December 2020 that settled in January 2021.
 See "-Liquidity and Capital Resources-Financing Activities-Common Equity Repurchase Program" for additional information.